omundy/learn-javascript/topics/single-page-apps/single-page-apps.md

 ## Benefits

+- You can keep track of **state** across multiple pages in your website.
+For example, variables with answers to a quiz that spans multiple pages.
+- **Hosting** a web app that runs in the client is easier (and cheaper) to host (you don't need a PHP server for app functions).
-- The browser doesn’t have to load and re-render a brand new page for each new "view" because data loads asynchronously (in the background) to give users new content **faster**.
+- Your website is potentially **faster** because the browser doesn’t have to load and re-render a brand new page for each new "view" because data loads asynchronously in the background.
 - These seamless transitions also make a website feel **more responsive** to input, like a native app.
-- A web app with functionality that runs in the client is **easier** to host (you don't need a PHP server for app functions).